 10. Don’t sacrifice big comforts for small savings

 Don’t sacrifice big comforts for small savings.
-That’s the first lesson I learned when I started traveling with a partner.
-In my single days, I was content to scrimp and save on every little thing.
-I would book the cheapest flights, stay in the most basic accommodations, and forego any creature comforts in order to stretch my budget as far as possible.
+That’s the first lesson I learned when traveling with a partner.
+I was content to scrimp and save on every little thing in my days.
+I would book the cheapest flights, stay in the most basic accommodations, and forego any creature comforts to stretch my budget as far as possible.

 11. Plan activities everyone will enjoy

-It only takes a few moments, but of course, be smart about pulling to the side of the road.
-If it’s rush hour and the highway is packed, you might want to wait.
+It only takes a few moments, but be smart about pulling to the side of the road.
+You might want to wait if it’s rush hour and the highway is packed.

 12. Don’t be afraid to ask questions

-It’s amazing how many resources you can access for your toddlers when you simply ask people a few questions.
-At a restaurant, a couple of employees helped make some warm water for an infant bottle through their tea machine.
+It’s amazing how many resources you can access for toddlers when you ask people a few questions.
+At a restaurant, a couple of employees helped make warm water for an infant bottle through their tea machine.

 I’ve been able to use several employee microwaves across the country.
 Free batteries, crayons, and other needed distractions are often available behind a counter.